Locally Stable Marriage with Strict Preferences: Introduction

-In Sections~\ref{sec:IS} and~\ref{sec:roommate} we also treat more centralized aspects of locally stable matching to highlight their different nature compared to ordinary stable matchings.
-A fundamental observation that motivates our results in Section~\ref{sec:IS} is that -- in contrast to ordinary stable matchings -- two locally stable matchings can have different size, and we consider the natural problem of finding a maximum locally stable matching.
+In Sections~\ref{sec:IS} and~\ref{sec:roommate} we treat more centralized aspects of locally stable matching to highlight their different nature compared to ordinary stable matchings.
+A fundamental observation that motivates our results in Section~\ref{sec:IS} is that -- in contrast to ordinary stable matchings -- two locally stable matchings can have different sizes, and we consider the natural problem of finding a locally stable matching of maximum cardinality.
+This problem is known to be \classAPX-hard~\cite{ChengM13}.
 While a simple 2-approximation algorithm exists, we can show a non-approximability result of $1.5-\varepsilon$ under the unique games conjecture.
-Finally, in Section~\ref{sec:roommate} we consider the roommates problem, in which players can match arbitrarily to other players.
+Finally, in Section~\ref{sec:roommate} we consider the roommates problem, in which agents can match arbitrarily to other agents.
 In this case, we show that -- in contrast to ordinary stable matchings -- deciding existence of locally stable matchings is \classNP-complete.

-We also provide some initial results on characterizing the existence of locally stable matchings using linear programming.
+Note that we prove all our hardness results for the case when agents have complete lists.
+In contrast, all our positive results are shown for the case of incomplete lists, where for each agent the set of possible matching partners is restricted to some arbitrary subset of agents (or, in case of stable marriage, subset of the other partition).